Sorry, you need to enable JavaScript to visit this website.

 • Establish international mobility of students, staff and researchers

-• Internationalisation of study programmes
+• Internationalization of study programmes

 • Strengthening strategic partnerships with HEI from other countries.

-In addition it defines the following goals without specifying exact targets:
+In addition, it defines the following goals without specifying exact targets:

 • Increasing the number of incoming and outgoing staff,